Overview

 Solution: Reinstall Java as suggested in the Prerequisites Section, point 4.

-There are a few scenarios frequently being reported related to EC Service Account:
+There are a few scenarios frequently being reported related to the EC Service Account:

 The service account got disabled in Active Directory(AD)